 - 1.11 Wandsworth Town has for many years been a place for cars rather than people.
-This has impacted on how people view Wandsworth Town as a place and has affected the quality of the urban fabric, public realm, air quality, and the ability for pedestrians and cyclists to move safely and easily.
-The proposed removal of the Gyratory therefore presents a real opportunity to transform how the town centre is used and perceived and it is vital that we develop a coherent strategy beyond the Gyratory proposals themselves to realise and optimise the benefits.
+This has impacted on how people view Wandsworth Town as a place and has affected the quality of the urban fabric, public realm, air quality, and the ability for pedestrians and cyclists to move around safely and easily.
+The proposed removal of the Gyratory therefore presents a real opportunity to transform how the Town Centre is used and perceived, and it is vital that we develop a coherent strategy beyond the Gyratory proposals themselves to realise and optimise the benefits.
 That is part of the purpose of this Framework. - 1.12 The Council has worked closely with Transport for London (TfL) on plans for the removal of the Wandsworth one-way system and the Council remains fully committed to its removal at the earliest opportunity.
 The removal of the Gyratory has long been considered as a key component in securing Wandsworth Town Centre's regeneration.
-Without which the area would remain fragmented and the Town Centre would not reach its full potential.
-It therefore forms an important part of the Wandsworth Town Area Strategy contained in the emerging Local Plan.

-1.13 The proposals would remove through traffic from Wandsworth High Street and East Hill, redirecting it onto a two-way Armoury Way and Swandon Way.
+Without its removal the area would remain fragmented, and the Town Centre would not reach its full potential.
+It therefore forms an important part of the Wandsworth Town Area Strategy contained in the emerging Local Plan. - 1.13 The proposals would remove through traffic from Wandsworth High Street and East Hill, redirecting it onto a two-way Armoury Way and Swandon Way.
 Wandsworth High Street would only be used by buses, cycles and a limited amount of local access traffic.
-This will allow for the creation of wider footways and remove the adverse environmental and economic impacts of a busy strategic through road passing through the heart of the Town Centre.
+This will allow for the creation of wider footways and remove the adverse environmental and economic impacts of a busy strategic through road passing through the heart of the Town Centre, in line with the principles of TfL's Healthy Streets initiative.
 In particular it will improve the linkages between The Ram Quarter and the Southside Shopping Centre.
 It will also change the nature and use of other non-TfL roads in the town centre.